Facebook Instagram Twitter Youtube

 Monica Schlange

-Monica wears many hats but the two most important to her are: Mom of two teens, and Wife to Zwift Insider editor Eric.
+Monica wears many hats but the three most important to her are: GranMo of a little granddaughter, Mom, and Wife to Zwift Insider editor Eric.
 A casual cyclist, her resolve is stronger than her legs, which still gets her pretty far!
 She enjoys trying new things on Zwift that others find intimidating so she can write about the experience and inspire others to push themselves as well.

 16 COMMENTS